nazariosoftwarellc/nazariosoftwarellc.github.io/_posts/2021-04-07-javasnipt-help.md

 ## FAQs

+### This weird bit of JS snuck through

+Websites can run JavaScript one of two ways  They can build it into the page or load it in an external file.
+Almost everyone loads their JS externally, and that is what JavaSnipt blocks.
+Unfortunately, Apple does not let third-party content blockers block JS built into the page 😩.

+The good news is again, 99.99999% of sites load their JS in blockable external files.
+Also, the worst JavaScript abuses, like autoplaying video and obnoxious ads, are external files.

+JavaScript runs in Safari… but adding a site to JavaSnipt means the browser will (almost) never get any JS to run.

+I use JavaSnipt myself every day and I promise it really catches 99.99999% of JS.

 ### Can I block specific scripts?

 As of now, no. This is the most commonly requested feature.
 Apple offers a pretty limited set of options for Safari content blockers, so I will investigate to see whether this is possible.